2024-25 Catalog

 Master of Science in Management

-The M.S. in Management (M2) is a nine-month, lock-step cohort based degree with a prescribed course of study.
-The program is designed to build core business education onto the foundation of a liberal arts or scientific degree.
-Completed full time over two semesters, it includes a mandatory one week orientation.
-M2 prepares students with liberal arts or scientific undergraduate education to enter the workforce and ready to hit the ground running from day one.
+The M.S. in Management (M2) is a lock-step cohort based degree with a prescribed course of study.
+The program is designed to build core business education onto the foundation of a liberal arts or STEM degree.
+Students have the option to complete the program full time over two semesters (9 months) or three semesters (less than 18 months).
+All members of the M.S. in Management community are required to attend a mandatory academic and professional orientation the week before the Fall semester begins.
+M2 prepares students with liberal arts or STEM undergraduate education to enter the workforce and ready to hit the ground running from day one.
 Eligible applicants are college seniors or recent (one year out) graduates without undergraduate business degrees or majors.
 Economics majors are welcome.
 College calculus is helpful but not mandatory for admission.

 Students will have classes that include accounting, finance, statistics, management, economics, and marketing.
 The program is structured to provide classroom instruction in the fall and spring semesters.
-In addition, a strong focus on professional development and career preparation is emphasized through programs embedded into the two semesters that include career exploration (such as trips to New York and Philadelphia), and workshops emphasizing career readiness skills with themes of career and self-development and leadership.
+In addition, a strong focus on professional development and career preparation is emphasized throughout the duration of the program that include career exploration (such as trips to New York and Philadelphia), and workshops emphasizing career readiness skills with themes of career and self-development and leadership.
 During the January intersession, students will have the opportunity to have an optional experiential engagement through internships, consulting projects, and/or international immersion experiences.

 ACCT 442Financial Reporting and Analysis2